Detecting High Nitrate Impacts

 with benthic invertebrates

-Should freshwater managers trust biotic indices to provide an indicator of high nitrate in lowland agricultural streams, or is caution required in these systems where nitrate is greater than 1 mg/l?
+Should freshwater managers trust biotic indices to provide an indicator of high nitrate in lowland agricultural streams, or is caution required in these systems?

 These little bugs are widely used by freshwater managers to assess stream health globally.
 Their combined response to detect poor water quality can be summarised with biotic indices such as the Macroinvertebrate Community Index (MCI).
 However, detecting the response of biotic indices to high nitrate concentrations (i.e., > 1 mg/l) has not been rigorously tested in New Zealand.